potch/playout/README.md

 ## Demo

-You can run the demo by doing `npm install` then `npm start` (if you have node available) or by running `pdc demo` then opening the resulting package in the Playdate Simulator
+You can run the demo by doing `npm install` then `npm start` (if you have node available) or by running `pdc demo` then opening the resulting package in the Playdate Simulator.

 # API Docs